justb4/SIOSE2OSM/README.md

 Sistema de Referencia Geodésico: ETRS89 en la Península
 ```

+Download into the `siose2osm/data` directory and unzip.
+Move the file `18_GRANADA.gpkg` to `siose2osm/data` and remove .zip and other content.
+The `siose2osm/data` dir is where we work in.
+This is also ignored by git.

 ## Open GeoPackage for Municipality in QGIS and Download Layer

 <img width="1226" height="775" alt="image" src="docs/src/assets/images/qgis-siose.jpg" />